 Larger apparel companies typically employ a team of designers headed by a creative director.
 Some fashion designers specialize in clothing, footwear, or accessory design; others create designs in all three fashion categories.

 For some fashion designers, the first step in creating a new design is researching current fashion and making predictions about future trends, such as by reading reports published by fashion industry trade groups.
 Other fashion designers create collections using a variety of inspirations, including art media, their surroundings, or cultures they have experienced and places they have visited.

 After they have an initial idea, fashion designers try out various fabrics and produce a prototype, often with less expensive material than will be used in the final product.
 They work with models to see how the design will look and adjust the designs as needed.

 Although most designers first sketch their designs by hand, many now also sketch their ideas digitally with computer-aided design (CAD) programs.
 CAD allows designers to see their work on virtual models.
-They can try out different colors, design, and shapes while making adjustments more easily than they can when working with real fabric on real people.
+They can try different colors, designs, and shapes while making adjustments more easily than they can when working with real fabric on real people.

 Designers produce samples with the actual materials that will be used in manufacturing.
-Samples that get good responses from editors or trade and fashion shows are then manufactured and sold to consumers.
+Samples that get good responses from fashion editors or trade and fashion shows are then manufactured and sold to consumers.

 The following are examples of types of fashion designers: